CeliaBenquet/public/exams/midterm/2018/THEORETICAL.md

 Which one of the following design patterns is best suited to efficiently maintaining the combat game codebase?
 Justify your answer in 1-2 sentences.

-- [ ] Adapter
+- [n] Adapter
-- [ ] Proxy
+- [n] Proxy
-- [ ] Composite
+- [n] Composite
-- [ ] Decorator
+- [y] Decorator

+Decorator pattern permits to add functionnalities to a class, such as all kind of extra weapons.
+Useful to extend functionality of some objects of a class.
+Decorate soldiers with weapons, instead of creating separate classes for each combination.

 ### Question 2 [3 points]
 Which of the following is/are true:

-- [ ] In TDD, a newly written test must always fail
+- [n] In TDD, a newly written test must always fail
-- [ ] In TDD, a newly written test may pass but is likely to fail
+- [y] In TDD, a newly written test may pass but is likely to fail => newly written test must ALWAYS fail
-- [ ] The Decorator DP is suitable when we want to extend the functionality of **all** object instances of a particular class
+- [n] The Decorator DP is suitable when we want to extend the functionality of **all** object instances of a particular class
-- [ ] The Decorator DP is suitable when we want to extend the functionality of **some** object instances of a particular class
+- [y] The Decorator DP is suitable when we want to extend the functionality of **some** object instances of a particular class

 ### Question 3 [6 points]